nathanweldon/Web-extraction-demo/README.md

 # Web-extraction-demo
-Displayed ability to call data from websites and recreated visuals on the original site
+Displayed ability to call data from websites and recreated visuals from the original site, using R Studio.